vippsas/vipps-epayment-api/faq.md

 }
 ```

-We will change this to match the common
+We will change the above format to match the common
 [Errors](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/errors/)
 format by changing `traceId` to `instance`.
 The ePayment documentation will be updated when that is done.

+**Important:** The unique identifier of an error is the `type`.
+When handling errors, you must never attempt to identify the type of an error by
+any other field than the `type`.
+The `title` and `description` may be updated at any time, without warning,
+to improve the API and make the error messages easier to understand.

 | Title                   | Description                                                  | Comment                    |
 | ----------------------- | ------------------------------------------------------------ | -------------------------- |